Standford

 Standford is a village in the East Hampshire district of Hampshire, England.
 It is 1.3 mi east of Bordon, on the B3004 road.
 It is in the civil parish of Headley.

 The nearest railway station is Liphook, 2.8 mi southeast of the village.

+Worship

+Standford Methodist Church was built in 1861 and was in use until 2010; it was renamed as Standford Gospel Hall in 2012 for the Plymouth Brethren Christian Church to use from 2013.